shangerxin/connected/Readme.md

 -   Save temp working sessions
 -   Add session to support multiple windows
 -   Handle Firefox compatibility issue
+-   []fix filter is not take effect when switch between session view and tabs list
+-   []Status after restore from a crash session such as computer power down and the browser process is terminated

 # Naming convension